-The PHA will conduct an interim reexamination any time the family's adjusted income has decreased by any amount.
+The PHA will conduct an interim reexamination any time the family's adjusted income has decreased by 5 percent or more.

 Interim Increases [24 CFR 960.257(b)(3) and Notice PIH 2023-27]

 Increases Less than 10 Percent

 PHAs must not process interim reexaminations for income increases that result in less than a 10 percent increase in annual adjusted income.